Azure/azure-sdk-for-js/samples/frameworks/react/ts/README.md

 npm start
 ```

-A new browser window will open containing a sample set of Todos that have been created.
 Since this is a contrived example, you can only create new Todos and complete existing Todos.
-As you interact with the application, you'll notice EventHubs and ServiceBus messages get written out to the console in the browser's developer tools.
+As you interact with the application, you'll notice EventHubs messages get written out to the console in the browser's developer tools.
+You may attach a note which will get uploaded as Blobs or fetch an existing note to display it on the screen.

 Additionally, you may open multiple instances of this sample application and watch as Todos synchronize in real-time.